leviathanindustries/noddy/README.md

 configured via settings rather than code editing.
 If a relevant notify object does not exist, the default mail settings for the service will be used instead (and this defaults to the default mail settings for the API if there is no service mail config.
 These notifications can also be conveniently turned off by including the disabled key within the notify object, and setting it to true.

+The API.mail system will provide a notification email whenever an attempt to send an email fails - this is called a "dropped" notification.
+It will try to do this by matching the mail.domain to that of the mail config of any configured service.
+If there is a notify section, then it will also look for any specific settings in the notify.dropped object, if it exists.

 ## Externals